 Grain-Free Cinnamon Raisin Paleo Breakfast Cookies - paleo, vegan, low carb option

-- 3 Tbsp organic ground golden flax seeds (see Recipe Notes for alternative)
+- 3 Tbsp ground golden flax seeds (see Recipe Notes for using egg as an alternative)

 - 9/16 cup water